 These Awards are presented to individuals, practitioners, volunteers, organizations or municipalities whose innovation and/or ingenuity has resulted in improvements in the day-to-day operations of recreational facilities.
 The recipient’s attention to quality, accessibility and participation is evidenced by facilities and operations that are inclusive, attract community members and instill community ownership and pride; thereby contributing to the quality of recreation and leisure in the lives of community members.

-This award is given to a long term practitioner or volunteer group whose leadership in the facilities sector demonstrates extraordinary or outstanding achievement in the enhancement or operation of a recreation facility/ facilities in the Province of Saskatchewan.
+This Award is given to a long-term practitioner or volunteer group, working in Saskatchewan for a minimum of five years, whose leadership in the facilities sector demonstrates extraordinary or outstanding achievement in the enhancement or operation of a recreation facility/ facilities in the Province of Saskatchewan.
 This Award recipient is either an individual or group that goes above and beyond regular job expectations and whose ingenuity and/or good management on a daily basis has increased the efficiency of facility operations and promoted facility development at the local, provincial and/or national level.
-Possible areas of impact could include maintenance programs, energy efficiency, utilization of volunteers, invention of or innovations to facilities maintenance equipment, innovations or outstanding achievement in general management, staffing programs, increased service, or other areas of positive impact.
+Possible areas of impact could include maintenance programs, energy efficiency, utilization of volunteers, invention of, or innovations to facilities maintenance equipment, innovations or outstanding achievement in general management, staffing programs, increased service or other areas of positive impact.

-This Award recognizes excellence in the planning, design and development/redevelopment (renewal of an existing space) of a private or public park or open space.
-Park and open space refers to land that has been reserved for the purpose of formal and informal sport and recreation, preservation of natural environments, provision of green space and/or urban storm water management.
+This Award recognizes excellence in the planning, design and development/redevelopment (renewal of an existing space) of a private or public park or open space in Saskatchewan.
+Parks and open space refers to land that has been reserved for the purpose of formal and informal sport and recreation, preservation of natural environments, provision of green space and/or urban storm water management.
 This space must have been in existence for a minimum of one year and shall have demonstrated outstanding and/or innovative aspects which have or could have significant impact in the recreation and parks field.
-Examples of eligible projects include renewal of a trail system, energy conservation (source water protection, etc.), ratio of green space to established property, open spaces (flexible for multiple use), skateboard parks, parks with interpretive features, accessible playgrounds, etc.).
+Examples of eligible projects include renewal of a trail system, energy conservation (source water protection, etc.), ratio of green space to established property, open spaces (flexible for multiple use), skateboard parks, parks with interpretive features, accessible playgrounds, etc.